RWS/dd-webapp-custom-examples/docs/customizing/Change-the-skin.md

 Updating the color scheme can be done by opening up the `colors.less` file which is located inside the `gui/src/theming/` directory.

 In here you can find a set of neutral and accent colors defined.
-Let's change this to.
+Let's change this too.

 It's not allowed to remove any of the colors in this list, it's only allowed to change the values of each variable.
-The  variable names can be considered as an api which allows you to easily upgrade your changes into the next version.
+The  variable names can be considered as an API which allows you to easily upgrade your changes into the next version.

 ```less
 // ---------------------------------------------------------------------------------------------------------------------